"For He inflicts pain, and gives relief; He wounds, and His hands also heal.Job 5:18(NASB)

 Eliphaz reasoned that all suffering is a result of sin and because his friend was afflicted, he questioned Job's integrity and concluded that his friend had sinned against the Lord, which Job strongly refuted.

 Certain arguments his friends used against Job are biblically sound, while others are not.
 Eliphaz reasoned that the innocent never suffer, while the guilty are always afflicted.
-However, this is unbiblical for throughout God's Word it is the righteous that often suffer, while the guilty remain unscathed.
+However, this is unbiblical for throughout God's Word it is often the righteous that suffer, while the guilty remain unscathed.

 Although Eliphaz was an exemplary orator, an authoritative theologian, and an accomplished philosopher, much of his doctrine was flawed.
 His counsel was frequently founded on human opinion rather godly wisdom, and his advice often sprang from human reasoning rather than being established on the truth of God's Word.